Interop-community/Project-Herophilus-Assets/index.md

 data integration, synthetic data, and more - all developed and available to any organization.
 Project Herophilus has made these assets available to anyone using fully open source software and all under Apache 2 licensing.

+Project Herophilus intent is to help with various aspects of data challenges consistently seen across all areas of healthcare for decades.
-Of the major efforts in Project Herophilus there is a major branded effort to provide a newer form of innovation Intelligent DaaS (Data as a Service).
-It is intended to be a <b> design pattern/reference architecture/accelerator </b> built atop industry-leading open-source software.
+- Simplify and enable easier and more consistent access to data.
+One of the assets is named Intelligent DaaS (Data as a Service): It is intended to be a comprehensive <b> design pattern/ reference architecture/ accelerator </b>.
+It includes the ability to connect, route/distribute, build business process/decision management based apps and provides comprehensive audit enablement.
+- Event Builder: Comprehensive parsing and data building library for a comprehensive set of healthcare data standards.
+- Synthetic Data: The ability to leverage billions of data attributes in any number of ways to maximize business needs and benefits.
 The platform is constructed in a very modern cloud native manner ensuring that any component is designed and built for a specific purpose with scale and extensibility.
 The sole purpose of ALL the capabilities we have built for healthcare is to enable <b> Data as an Asset</b>.
 The major focus of our efforts is to reduce the risk and move Data Integration towards Data Innovation and enable it to move from a specific task based enabler to a mainstream application development enablement.

 Red Hat who is a leader in enterprise open source and offers support, security, services and training.
 In alignment with healthcare and technology's embrace of community and open source, Red Hat has been a key sponsor and supporter of Project